itamarkarlik/http-log-analysis/spl-queries.md

 ### Result

-The analysis identified the most common HTTP response codes and provided visibility into different kind of requests.
+The analysis identified the most common HTTP response codes and provided visibility into overall web traffic behavior and request outcomes.

 ### Screenshot